rdegges/rdegges-blog/articles/2012/service-oriented-side-effects.md

 simpler, faster, and more scalable web applications.
 Without realizing it, you
 can:

--   Make maintaining and expanding your codebase easier.
+-   Make maintaining and expanding your code base easier.
 -   Lower the bar for new developers.
 -   Make scaling your application a simple process.
 -   Reduce architectural overhead and complexity.